 - Emotional regulation.

-Longitudinal studies have linkí child attention with academic performance in mathematics and reading, behavioral self-regulation and the prevention of neurodevelopmental disorders.
+Longitudinal studies have linked child attention with academic performance in math and reading, behavioral self-regulation, and the prevention of neurodevelopmental disorders.
 Therefore, intervening through prenatal nutrition can have a multiplying effect on development.

 Conclusions

-Prenatal cholinergic supplementation —particularly during the third trimester— has a positive and lasting effect on sustainí attention in childhood.
-Available data support a revision of current choline intake recommendations during pregnancy, and position this nutrient as a key preventive tool to optimize early cognitive development.
+Prenatal cholinergic supplementation —particularly during the third trimester— has a positive and lasting effect on sustained attention in childhood.
+The available data support a review of current choline intake recommendations during pregnancy and position this nutrient as a key preventive tool to optimize early cognitive development.

 References

-- Institute of Míicine.
+- Institute of Medicine.
 Dietary Reference Intakes for Thiamin, Riboflavin, Niacin, Vitamin B6, Folate, Vitamin B12, Pantothenic Acid, Biotin, and Choline.
 National Academies Press; 1998.

 - Meck WH, Williams CL.
 Metabolic imprinting of choline by its availability during gestation: implications for memory and attentional processing across the lifespan.
 Neurosci Biobehav Rev. 2003;27(4):385–399.